What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Introduction

 \section{Introduction}

-A significant population of very low surface brightness ($\mu_0 > 24$ \sbu) dwarf galaxies with large effective radii ($>1.5$ kpc) were detected in the Coma cluster \cite{Gband} and classified as ``ultra-diffuse galaxies’’ (UDGs).
-While we have known of the existence of low surface brightness (LSB) galaxies for some time, hundreds of these particularly diffuse galaxies have been discovered both in cluster environments \citep{Koda15,Mihos15,SBavg,Venhola17,Danieli17} and isolated environments \citep{Papastergis2017,Greco18,Rong19}.
+A significant population of very low surface brightness ($\mu_0 > 24$ \sbu) dwarf galaxies with large effective radii ($>1.5$ kpc) were detected in the Coma cluster by \cite{Gband} and classified as ``ultra-diffuse galaxies’’ (UDGs).
+While we have known of the existence of low surface brightness (LSB) galaxies for some time \citep[see][]{Disney76,Sandage84,Impey88,Dalcanton97,Conselice18}, hundreds of these particularly diffuse galaxies have been discovered both in cluster environments \citep{Koda15,Mihos15,SBavg,Venhola17,Danieli17} and isolated environments \citep{Papastergis2017,Greco18,Rong19}.
 Though these galaxies generally have standard dwarf luminosities and metallicities \citep{Greco18,Ferremateu18}, their sizes are more comparable to those of L$_*$ galaxies like the Milky Way.
-However, other studies argue that these galaxies consist of the extreme end of the continuum of LSBs \citep{Tanoglidis21}, and that their sizes are consistent with those of standard dwarf galaxies when considering the expected location of the gas density threshold for star formation \citep{Trujillo20,Chamba20}.
+However, other studies argue that these galaxies consist of the extreme end of the continuum of LSBs \citep{Tanoglidis21}, and that their sizes are consistent with those of standard dwarf galaxies when considering the expected location of the gas density threshold for star formation \citep{Chamba20,Trujillo20}.

 The recent conclusion that UDGs are so ubiquitous has prompted questions about their formation.
-Do they originate in standard dwarf mass dark matter halos, or are they failed L$_*$ mass galaxies within larger dark matter halos that for some reason failed to build up their stellar population?
+Do they originate in standard dwarf mass dark matter halos, or are they failed $L_*$ mass galaxies within larger dark matter halos that for some reason failed to build up their stellar populations?
 Is their formation driven by internal processes, such as bursty star formation and supernova feedback, or external processes, such as tidal interactions and mergers?
 Or is it possible that multiple types of UDGs exist, driven by different formation mechanisms?
-The globular cluster content of UDGs has resulted in both constraining UDGs to live in both `failed' L$_*$ dark matter halos \citep{vanDokkum17,Forbes20, Doppel21} and and also in standard dwarf galaxy DM halos \citep{Amorisco18,Saifollahi20, Carleton21}.
-Some measurements even indicate UDGs with largely under-massive dark matter halos \citep{vanDokkum18,Danieli19,vanDokkum19}.
+The globular cluster content of UDGs has resulted in both constraining UDGs to live in both `failed' $L_*$ dark matter halos \citep{vanDokkum17,Forbes20, Doppel21} and and also in standard dwarf galaxy dark matter halos \citep{Amorisco18,Saifollahi20, Carleton21}.
+Some measurements even indicate UDGs with largely undermassive dark matter halos \citep{vanDokkum18,Danieli19,vanDokkum19}.